cristian1534/Coally/README.md

 ## 🚀 About Me
-My name is Cristian, currently living in Odessa Ukraine.
-I am interested in any open position for either Backend NodeJS or FullStack MERN.
+My name is Cristian, I am interested in any open position for either Backend NodeJS or FullStack MERN.

 LinkedIn Profile: https://www.linkedin.com/in/cristian-machuca-dev/